EventStore/documentation/docs/getting-started/use-cases/what-is-polyglot-persistence.md

 ---

-# Enable Polyglot Persistence Easily with KurrentDB
+# Enable Multimodal Data Transformation Easily with KurrentDB

 KurrentDB is designed for **event sourcing**.
 Instead of storing only the latest state, it stores all changes (events) that happened to your system — for example: `OrderPlaced`, `OrderShipped`, or `ItemAddedToCart`.

-This unlocks polyglot persistence in a clean, reliable way:
+This unlocks Multimodal Data Transformation in a clean, reliable way:

 1. **Write once, project anytime/anywhere**\
    Events are the single source of truth.
 You can project any number of read models, each tailored for a specific need and stored in the best-fit database.
 New ones can be added anytime by replaying the event stream.